Danneel Ackles

-Danneel Ackles (née Elta Danneel Graul; March 18, 1979), credited professionally before 2012 as Danneel Harris, is an American actress and model.
+Danneel Ackles (née Elta Danneel Graul; born March 18, 1979), credited professionally before 2012 as Danneel Harris, is an American actress.
 She played the role of Shannon McBain on the American daytime soap opera One Life to Live and Rachel Gatina on the WB/CW television drama series One Tree Hill.

 Early life

-Elta Danneel Graul was born in Lafayette, Louisiana and raised in nearby Eunice, a small town in St. Landry Parish.
-Her father Edward E. Graul Jr. is a practicing ophthalmologist and her mother Deborah Graul works as an interior designer.
+Elta Danneel Graul was born in Lafayette, Louisiana, and raised in nearby Eunice, a small town in St. Landry Parish.
+Her father, Edward E. Graul Jr., is a practicing ophthalmologist and her mother, Deborah Graul, works as an interior designer.
 She was named after her great-grandmother.
 Her first name is Elta, but she goes by her middle name, Danneel, professionally.
 The name "Danneel" was inspired by Danneel Street in New Orleans.
-She moved to Los Angeles to pursue a modeling career.
+She first moved to Los Angeles to pursue a modeling career.

 Career

-Modeling and acting

 Before she landed her first acting role, Harris worked as a model with such companies as Big Sexy Hair and Juicy Jeans.
 She first appeared in a television commercial.
-In 2003, Harris landed her first role on the American Broadcasting Company Soap Opera television series One Life to Live as Shannon McBain, a student attending the fictional Llanview University.
+In 2003, Harris landed her first role on the ABC soap opera television series One Life to Live as Shannon McBain, a student attending the fictional Llanview University.
 Harris relocated to New York for the role, and left the series in December 2004.
 Harris has since gone on to appear in shows such as JAG, Charmed, CSI: Crime Scene Investigation, What I Like About You, NCIS, and Joey.
 Harris's first film role was in the short film The Plight of Clownana.

-In 2005, Harris was announced to have a major recurring role in the third season of The CW television drama series One Tree Hill.
+In 2005, Harris began a major recurring role in the third season of The WB/CW television drama series One Tree Hill.
 Harris portrayed the role of Rachel Gatina, a bad girl who creates havoc for the residents of Tree Hill and returned to her role as a series regular for the show's fourth season.
-However, in season five Harris only reprises the role of Rachel in two episodes due to the seasons format change.
+However, in season five Harris only reprises the role of Rachel in two episodes due to the season’s format change.
 In June 2009, Harris was confirmed to reprise the role of Rachel in the series seventh season over the course of seven episodes.
 Harris was in-talks to return for the series eighth season, but, due to scheduling conflicts, these plans never materialized.

-In January 2007, Harris was cast as the female lead in the New Line Cinema Comedy film Harold & Kumar Escape from Guantanamo Bay, the sequel to the 2004 film Harold & Kumar Go to White Castle.
+In January 2007, Harris was the female lead in the New Line Cinema Comedy film Harold & Kumar Escape from Guantanamo Bay, the sequel to the 2004 film Harold & Kumar Go to White Castle.
 Filming took place in Shreveport, Louisiana, that same month.
 The film was released in April 2008 to mostly negative reviews (with aggregator website Rotten Tomatoes giving it an average of 53%), despite the film grossing over $43,439,123 worldwide.
-Harris reprises the role of Vanessa Fanning in the third and final installment of the trilogy, A Very Harold & Kumar 3D Christmas, which was released in November 2011.
+Harris reprised the role of Vanessa Fanning in the third and final installment of the trilogy, A Very Harold & Kumar 3D Christmas, which was released in November 2011.
 In both 2009 and 2010, Harris had small supporting roles in the films Fired Up! and The Back-up Plan.